-Premium increases shall be shared equally by the employee and the employer; provided that the employee shall not pay more than twenty percent (20%) of the total premium for Employee only coverage.
-Part-time employees shall pay bi-weekly for Health Insurance on a three-quarter (3/4) or one-half (1/2) time based upon the budgeted level of their part-time position.
-In the event all other City bargaining units agree that employees will pay semi-monthly for Health Insurance, the same shall become effective for all members covered by this Agreement, beginning with the next full plan year.

-The City, during the term of this Agreement, will pay one hundred percent (100%) of the premium cost for life insurance.

-Employees covered by this Agreement who retire during the term of this Agreement, shall receive the Retiree Insurance Benefit as described below, ending the month of December, 20182021, unless changes to said Benefit described below are negotiated in accordance with Chapter 447, Florida Statutes.
-After the month of December, 20182021, unless changes to said Benefit described below are negotiated in accordance with Chapter 447, Florida Statutes, the City shall have no obligation whatsoever to make any payment for any retiree insurance benefits, described below, or as provided by any ordinance of the City of Gainesville or otherwise provided for any Employee covered by this Agreement.
+- Premium increases shall be shared equally by the employee and the employer; provided that the employee shall not pay more than twenty percent (20%) of the total premium for Employee only coverage.
+Part-time employees shall pay bi-weekly for Health Insurance on a three-quarter (3/4) or one-half (1/2) time based upon the budgeted level of their part-time position. - The City, during the term of this Agreement, will pay one hundred percent (100%) of the premium cost for life insurance. - Employees covered by this Agreement who retire during the term of this Agreement, shall receive the Retiree Insurance Benefit as described below, ending the month of December, 2015, unless changes to said Benefit described below are negotiated in accordance with Chapter 447, Florida Statutes.
+After the month of December, 2015, unless changes to said Benefit described below are negotiated in accordance with Chapter 447, Florida Statutes, the City shall have no obligation whatsoever to make any payment for any retiree insurance benefits, described below, or as provided by any ordinance of the City of Gainesville or otherwise provided for any Employee covered by this Agreement.